PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with set comprehension.
 Today I want to motivate @Sumaiya @Julie @Frida @susyjam @Jessy Chen @LauraT @Sandra @Sumnima Thapa And happy International Women's Day

+## Day 90 : March 9 , 2021 | Review lesson 2 and 3
+**Today's Progress :** Today I reviewed Lesson 2: Selecting an Analytical Framework and Lesson 3: Linear Regression

+**Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with modules.